Geography of the Isle of Man: Manx Wildlife Trust Reserves

-The Manx Wildlife Trust was founded on 6th March 1973 and (as of March 2023) manages 26 nature reserves, along with the Calf of Man (on behalf of Manx National Trust).
-These reserves total 1015.68 ha, or 0.68% of the Isle of Man and include:
+Manx Wildlife Trust (MWT) was founded on 6 March 1973 and is the Isle of Man’s leading nature conservation charity.

+As of May 2025, MWT manages 32 nature reserves, including the Calf of Man which is managed with and on behalf of Manx National Trust.
+These reserves total 1015.68 ha, or around 2% of the Isle of Man and include: